-There’s a lot of debate about its efficacy as a pre-emergent weed control agent.
+There’s a lot of debate about its efficacy as a pre-emergent weed controlling agent.
 While it’s used to good effect in lawn care, it can take quite a bit to have the desired effect.
 The 60% protein variant is more efficient than the lower protein choices.

-Because it’s pre-emergent only, it may need to be applied at many times of year.
+Because it’s pre-emergent only, it may need to be applied at many times of the year.
 Fall and spring are best, to try to control both winter and spring weeds, but you may want to apply it monthly.
 It will work for 4-6 weeks before breaking down.